arillo/silverstripe-gulp-plate/README.md

 ## Known issues

-- `.coffeeelintignore` seems not to be working, be aware when changing the path to watch more than your `./src/js` directory.
 - The Sass files to be rendered as `.css` files need to have the extension `.sass` otherwise the compiler fails.
 Partials can be both `.sass` and `.scss`.

 ## Credits